Texas Healthcare Background Check

 In Texas, a licensed third-party provider performs the background investigation for nurses.
 The vendor will examine the applicant's local, state, and federal criminal histories.
 This entails looking for any arrest warrants, convictions, or charges that may be pending.
 The supplier will examine the applicant's professional background as well.

 Texas Board of Pharmacy Background Check

-The Board reviews the criminal history record to determine whether the applicant is suitable for licensure.
-The Board considers the nature of the offense, the age of the applicant at the time of the offense, and the time since the offense was committed in determining whether the applicant is of good moral character and fit to practice pharmacy.
+The Board examines the applicant's criminal past to determine whether they are qualified for licensure.
+When assessing whether an applicant is of good moral character and qualified to practice pharmacy, the Board considers the type of offense, the applicant's age at the time of the offense, and the passage of time since the offense was committed.

-The Board also requires that all applicants for licensure complete the Texas Pharmacy Jurisprudence Examination (TPJE).
-The TPJE is a computer-based test that assesses the applicant's understanding of the laws and regulations governing the practice of pharmacy in Texas.
+All applicants for licensure must also pass the Texas Pharmacy Jurisprudence Examination, according to the Board (TPJE).
+The TPJE is a computer-based exam that gauges an applicant's knowledge of the rules and laws governing pharmacy practice in Texas.

 Depending on the outcomes of the criminal background investigation and professional qualifications evaluation, the Board may approve, deny, or suspend an application for a pharmacist license.
 Before approving the license application, the Board may request more details or demand that the applicant complete extra training or coursework.